tsalveru/aliceblue-api-triple-exponential-moving-average-tema-based-algorithm/README.md

-This is a sample Aliceblue API program
+This is a sample Aliceblue API(Version 1) program

 It is calculating exponential moving averages(EMA) and triple exponential moving average(TEMA) values